reema0814/Threat-Protection-with-XDR/Labguide/lab_11_use_repositories.md

-#s Lab 11 - Use Repositories in Microsoft Sentinel
+# Lab 11 - Use Repositories in Microsoft Sentinel

 ## Lab scenario